What's Your Relational Stress Style?

-Over 20 years working with people in conflict ....
+Over 20 years working with people in stress ....

-After listening to hundreds of these stories, I realized that a silent dynamic was driving both the self-doubt & the unhelpful arguing.
+After hearing hundreds of these stories, I saw an unhelpful & silent dynamic was driving both the self-doubt & the unintended distance.

-In stressful interactions, the matching dynamic can push us into relational patterns that keep us from being authentic, or calm when we want to be.
-This quiz can help you gauge your Relational Stress Style™.
+This quiz can help you gauge your patterns or Relational Stress Style™.
 Read the items below, and count how many green versus blue statements resonate for you.

 👇 Read below and count up how many GREEN statements and/or BLUE statements resonate for you? 👇